Shreyanshdiwakar/project-clay-chatbot/README.md

 If you see authentication errors:

-1. Verify your API key on the [OpenRouter dashboard](https://openrouter.ai/keys)
+1. Verify your API key on the [OpenAI dashboard](https://platform.openai.com/api-keys)
 2. Run the setup script with your valid API key:
    ```bash
    node setup-env.js YOUR_VALID_API_KEY